AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ---
 title: Name reports and elements in MBI
-description: Learn best practices for naming reports and elements in MBI.
+description: Learn best practices for naming reports and elements in [!DNL MBI].
 ---
 # Name reports and elements